hjerpbakk/SlackProfilebot/README.md

 ### As admin

-If you are the admin of your Slack team, the following commands are available for you:
+If you are the admin of Profilebot, the following commands are available for you:

 - `validate all users`
 - `notify all users`